thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### String

 JavaScript's string type is used to represent textual data.
 To create a string, simply append and prepend a series of characters with either single or double quotation marks.
 Which quotations you use is a matter of style preference.
-Just make sure the both opening and closing quotations are the same otherwise JavaScript will throw an error.
+Just make sure that both opening and closing quotations are the same otherwise JavaScript will throw an error.

 ```javascript
 'Jane';